19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 [26/84]

+[Act 31 of 2017 wef 04/06/2018]

 ### Authority’s financial year

-32\.
+165\.
 The financial year of the Authority shall begin on 1st April of each year and end on 31st March of the succeeding year.

+[Act 31 of 2017 wef 04/06/2018]

 ### Budget

-32A\.—(1) The Authority shall, in every financial year, prepare a budget containing estimates of income and expenditure of the Authority for the ensuing financial year and a supplementary budget (if necessary) for any financial year and present them to the President for his approval under Article 22B of the Constitution.
+166\.—(1) The Authority shall, in every financial year, prepare a budget containing estimates of income and expenditure of the Authority for the ensuing financial year and a supplementary budget (if necessary) for any financial year and present them to the President for his approval under Article 22B of the Constitution.

 [11/91]